suhabb/covid_testing_service/README.md

 1. Check for jdk version as it requires JDK 11
       - <terminal>> java -version
-2. Check if mongo service is on
+2. Check if mongo service is up:
       - mongod --dbpath <your-path>/data/db

 ## Contributing